PC Bottleneck Calculator

 The right move: Spend $250 on a Ryzen 7 7800X3D and pair it with an RTX 4070 Super ($600).
 Same $1,450 total budget, but now you're getting 120+ FPS because the CPU can actually keep up.
 This is why checking compatibility before buying saves hundreds of dollars.

-CPU Bottleneck vs GPU Bottleneck: Which Is Worse?
+CPU Bottleneck vs GPU Bottleneck: Which Is Worse for Gaming?

 Here's the truth nobody tells you: GPU bottlenecks are actually fine.
 CPU bottlenecks are the real problem.
 Why?
 Because GPU bottlenecks mean you're maxing out your graphics card's potential—that's what it's supposed to do.
 You're getting every frame your GPU can produce.
 CPU bottlenecks mean you're leaving performance on the table.
-Your expensive GPU is sitting idle, waiting for your processor to catch up.
+Your expensive GPU is sitting idle, waiting for your processor to catch up, as explained in AMD's RDNA architecture documentation.

 CPU Bottleneck - The Performance Killer